kadeeeem/kadeeeem.github.io/_posts/2025-12-9-PE-CE-Peering.md

 When we attempt to configure BGP peering for the PE routers, we get the following error `% VRF CUSTOMER-A does not have an RD configured.`

 ***BGP requires VRF instances to have a Route Distinguisher(RD) to differentiate between potential overlapping address spaces.*** Below is an example of the creation of RDs within the VRFs, VRF BGP peering, and the RD value prepended to a learned network prefix.
+Note that the BGP syntax on the PE routers will vary slightly due to the introduction of VRFs.

 <br>
 <br>